MagicSketch/MagicMirror/purchase.md

 It feels right to start the initial price of Magic Mirror at $10.
 The updated version will still be free for personal use, however advanced features will require a license key to unlock.

-Early donors will regarded as already purchased the commercial license and will be able to use the advanced features :) (of course, man!)
+But again, early donors are already having the commercial license and will be able continue to use all the advanced features :) (of course, man!)

 A number of beta testers for v1.2 were amazed and satisfied with the new features.